 Foreign and Domestic Loans over the Business Cycle

-During good economic times, domestic firms' probability of obtaining loans from foreign banks increases in the firm's opacity.
-During downturns in the domestic economy, this relation reverses as the probability of obtaining a foreign loan decreases for all firms, but drops disproportionately for opaque borrowers.
-Firms that are in closer proximity to foreign banks by some measure (such as firms with a higher share of foreign sales) are always more likely to obtain foreign loans due to lower transaction costs.
-We derive these predictions in a formal theoretical framework and confirm them empirically using a loan-bank-firm level dataset covering forty countries during the 1999--2016 period.
+During good economic times, the likelihood of obtaining a loan from a foreign bank increases in the borrower firm's opacity.
+During bad economic times (recessions), this relation reverses as the probability of obtaining a foreign loan decreases for all firms, but drops disproportionately for opaque borrowers.
+Independently of the business cycle, firms with a higher share of foreign sales are more likely to obtain a foreign loan.
+We derive these predictions in a formal theoretical framework and confirm them empirically using a loan-bank-firm level dataset covering forty countries during the 1999-2016 period.

 Keywords: foreign banks, cross-border loans, business cycles

 Suggested Citation: Suggested Citation